filipknapik/google_workflows/samples/parallel_steps_subworkflow/README.md

 - query - dictionary with query parameters (optional)
 - auth - can be skipped or "OAuth2" or "OIDC" (optional)

+For each of the tasks in an array, it is starting an execution of a "helper" workflow that governs execution of this particular task.
+Parallel tasks are handled as parallel executions of this secondary workflow.
+This secondary workflow writes the status of the job to Firestore database, including results and outcome.
+The main workflow is doing periodic polling in the firestore database to check whether all tasks were completed (successfully or not).
+The solution retrieves results of individual tasks and puts them to a dictionary, it also provides information of the status of all tasks (upon completion of parallel steps execution).

 ## Usage instruction

 All steps below should
-1. In a project of your Create a Service Account that has read/write permissions to Firestore/Datastore and invoker privileges for Workflows
+1. Create a Service Account that has read/write permissions to Firestore/Datastore and invoker privileges for Workflows
-2. Create a new workflow using Service Account above, based on source code from "caller_subwf.yaml" file with "caller_subwf" name.
+2. Create a workflow using Service Account above and "caller_subwf" name based on source code from "caller_subwf.yaml" file from this repository
 3. Paste the contents of "parallel.yaml" file at the end of the source code of the workflow where you want to run parallel tasks
-4. Run your tasks
+4. Run your tasks using a call to parallelTasks subworkflows, as shown below.

 ```yaml
 main: